First-Time Buyer Conveyancing

 For properties costing between £300,001 and £500,000, first time buyers would have to pay 5% on that portion.
 For homes over £500,000, standard rates of stamp duty apply and there is no relief for first time buyers.

-How much are solicitor fees?
+How much are conveyancing fees?

-Your conveyancing solicitor's fees can vary depending on several factors.
+Your conveyancing fees can vary depending on several factors.
 At Switalskis, we aim to be transparent about our fees.
 For more information or to get a tailored quote, view our fees page .

 What are searches?